thinkitfirst/tif-modules/templates/header-1/readme.md

 $args = array(
 	// Exclude 'topline' if this menu is not needed/used 'topline' => array(
+		'logo' => array(), // If not needed, no need to define the key in the array...
 		'location' => 'topline-menu', // If location is defined, will use the menu location, otherwise will use links 'links' => array(), // Adds ability to enter menu links manually 'depth' => 1, // How many levels should this menu sink down to (default: 1)